nuxt/test-utils/docs/content/en/api-reference/setup.md

 #### waitFor

-An additional aount of time (in milliseconds) to wait after setting up the test context before commencing the rest of the test suite.
+An additional amount of time (in milliseconds) to wait after setting up the test context before commencing the rest of the test suite.

 * Type: `number`
 * Default: `0`